microsoft/pxt-microbit/docs/projects/banana-keyboard/make.md

 });
 ```

-Tap your banana instrument to play sound against... the fruit!
+Grab a the orange with one hand.
+With the fingers of your other hand, tap the banana to play sound.
+Your banana keyboard is ready!

 ## ~button /projects/banana-keyboard/code
 NEXT: beat box